Parimala01/mle-training/README.md

  - Linear regression
  - Decision Tree
  - Random Forest
+## To install the package
+use - pip install Housing-Price-Prediction==0.4
 ## Steps performed
  - We prepare and clean the data.
 We check and impute for missing values.
  - Features are generated and the variables are checked for correlation.